Ancestry.com Library Edition

 Ancestry.com Library Edition can be used on any of the computer workstations at the library.
 To get on the library computers you do need to have a library card.
 Please call (269) 468-3431 with any questions.

-The Coloma Library Book Club is meeting for a book discussion on Thursday, January 8 @ 5:30 pm.
-The title to read before the discussion is The Husband's Secret by Liane Moriarty.
-Copies are generally available at the front desk for check out.
+The Coloma Library Book Club is meeting for a book discussion on Thursday, March 5 @ 5:30 pm.
+The title to read before the discussion is The House Girl by Tara Conklin.
+Depending on demand, copies are generally available at the front desk for check out.

 The Book club regularly meets every other Thursday and is always looking for new members.
 If you are interested in more information please click here or stop in the library.